pitkajuh/libreMCM/README.md

 The goal of libreMCM (libre Multi Compartment Modelling) is to be a free (free as in freedom) software for carrying out deterministic and probabilistic modelling.

+Please note that the program is still WIP.

+## Planned features

+- Tools for sensitivity analysis
+- Integrated radioactive decay and reactions
+- Probabilistic modelling
+- A lot more

 ## How to build

 In order to build libreMCM on Linux, run the following commands